eric-mc2/eric-mc2-cv/content/projects/dnc-effect-results.md

 ## Fixed Effects Model

-The fixed effects specification is great when you don't have enough control variables.
+The fixed effects specification conveniently eliminates static sources of bias without needing to explicitly measure each and every static variable (in other words it controls for all time-invariant unobserved factors).
-It controls for all the ways that units are different at baseline -- all time-invariant variables.
+If we believe we have controlled for dynamic factors, such that all other time-varying factors are uncorrelated with the treatment variable, then the FE model gives us an unbiased causal estimate of the treatment effect.

 The equation includes an indicator for "during DNC", day-of-the-week dummies, time trend, and unit fixed effects: